 Focusing on needs breeds customer-centric sales cultures where everyone wins

-In the wake of recent revelations about widespread illegal practices at Wells Fargo, Training Industry reached out to Integrity Solutions’ CEO Mike Esterday to get his thoughts on what financial services organizations should be doing to ensure their sales cultures- and all employees- are following the highest ethical standards in their actions and behaviors.
+In the wake of revelations about widespread illegal practices at Wells Fargo, Training Industry reached out to our CEO Mike Esterday to get his thoughts on what financial services organizations should be doing to ensure their sales cultures- and all employees- are following the highest ethical standards in their actions and behaviors.

 In the article, Ethics and Sales Training in the Financial Services Industry, Mike shared that a big part of the problem—and often a key contributor to ethically questionable behavior—is sales cultures that promote selling as something that you do to a customer rather than for or with a customer.
 Most sales training then reinforces that position by emphasizing product knowledge and techniques for persuading (or sometimes manipulating) customers into buying, whether what they’re buying meets their needs or not.